-- 4.2 QMUL's hours of operation stipulate the institution's teaching periods, holidays, and examination periods.
-These dates are approved by Senate, and may be found online: www.arcs.qmul.ac.uk.
-Students are required to be available during those periods, and commit to this as part of enrolment when they confirm acceptance of the Academic Regulations. - 4.3 QMUL's official examination periods are: the main April-June period, the late summer resit period in August, and the specific MBBS and BDS examination dates (see Assessment Handbook, Section 1).
-There is also a one week examination period at the start of semester two, but this is reserved for single semester programmes; it occurs during the teaching period of other programmes.
+- 4.2 Queen Mary's hours of operation stipulate the institution's teaching periods, holidays, and examination periods.
+These dates are approved by the Senate, and may be found online: www.arcs.qmul.ac.uk.
+Students are required to be available during those periods, and commit to this as part of enrolment when they confirm acceptance of the Academic Regulations. - 4.3 Queen Mary's official examination periods are: Semester 1 exam period in January, Semester 2 exam period in May-June, the late summer resit period in August, and the specific MBBS and BDS examination dates (see Assessment Handbook, Section 1).